coleifer/huey/docs/imports.rst

 the consumer starts up**.

 .. note::
-    As of v0.1.1, if a command is not recognized, huey will try to dynamically import it once before throwing a :py:class:`QueueException` for an unrecognized command.
+    If a command is not recognized, the consumer will throw a :py:class:`QueueException`

 The consumer is executed with a single parameter -- a module to load that contains a subclass of :py:class:`BaseConfiguration`.
 It will import the class along with anything